Natsu-Dragnil/job-portal/README.md

 # 🧑‍💼 Job Application Portal

-A web-based Job Application Portal built using PHP, MySQL, JavaScript, HTML, and CSS.
+A web-based Job Application Portal built using PHP, MySQL, HTML, and CSS.

 This portal allows:
 - Admins to post, manage, and review job listings and applicants.